 Moonlighting Proteins: Novel Virulence Factors in Bacterial Infections will be of interest to researchers and graduate students in microbiology (specifically bacteriology), immunology, cell and molecular biology, biochemistry, pathology, and protein science.

-About the Editor Brian Henderson, Division of Infection and Immunity, University College London, London, UK
+Brian Henderson, Division of Infection and Immunity, University College London, London, UK

 - Publisher: Wiley-Blackwell; 1 edition (April 3, 2017)